The New World Order is satanic.

 In 1986, another Vassar slattern would cause the demise of the Reverend Henry L. Scott, the rector of St. Philip’s.

-During his final sermon, Scott, a graduate of Harvard and Yale, told his speechless congregation that he dated a witch from Vassar College before she put a curse on him.
+During his final sermon, Scott, who attended Harvard and Yale, told his speechless congregation that he dated a witch from Vassar College before she put a curse on him.

 Aristotle Onassis would also blame a curse by his wife, Jackie O, for the death of his son, as he called her “The Witch.”